 - Opaque reporting and forensics functionality.
 Visibility and control in the Microsoft security interface is limited.
 This makes it difficult to deep-dive into a specific incident, find the root cause, which users are impacted, if a user account was compromised, if data was lost, etc. At the same time, ATP limits reporting based on time constraints.
 For example, it takes a few hours to return a mail protection detail reports for messages older than 7 days.
 For data older than 90 days, reports are inaccessible.

-With the world’s most talented engineers and a seemingly infinite budget, why does Microsoft fall victim to phishing attacks that get past ATP and Exchange Online Protection (EOP) for Office 365?
+With the world’s most talented engineers and a seemingly infinite budget, why does Microsoft email security fall victim to phishing attacks that get past ATP and Exchange Online Protection (EOP) for Office 365?

 The reasons have nothing to do with any particular Microsoft failure, but much to do with the widespread adoption of Office 365 as an enterprise collaboration suite.
 Because Office 365 is the most used platform, it is also the most attacked.
 This creates strengths and weaknesses in ATP.

-Organizations should use Microsoft as a primary security provider and layer additional security solutions from third-parties that have more tailored AI, security that is invisible to hackers, and expansive reporting.
+Organizations should use Microsoft as a primary email security provider and layer additional security solutions from third-parties, such as Avanan, that have more tailored AI, security that is invisible to hackers, and expansive reporting.

 Knowing this ATP empowers Office 365 admins to use the platform responsibly and optimally.